ruescasd/shannon1949/README.md

 ### How it works

 Adjust the slider bars for message size (n), language entropy (Hl) and key space size (|K|), then press go.
-The code will generate messages, keys and ciphertexts and obtain data about the privacy properties of the cryptosystem.
-A plot of ciphertexts against messages shows how the three input parameters influence the information-theoretic quantities.
+The code will generate messages, keys and ciphertexts and calculate some theoretical and statistical quantities.
+A plot of ciphertexts against messages shows how the three input parameters influence the information-theoretic secrecy properties of the cryptosystem.

+Note that setting large values for the three parameters results in larger plaintext, ciphertext and key space, meaning more data to analyze.
+It may take some time.